Oceanic Airlines

 The Oceanic Airlines logo, from the ABC TV series Lost.

 Oceanic Airlines, and less frequently, Oceanic Airways, is the name of a fictional airline used in several films and television programs—typically works that feature plane crashes and other aviation disasters, with which a real airline would prefer not to be associated.
 Columnist Daryna Tobey compared its prevalence to that of 555 telephone numbers on television.
-The first appearance was in the 1965 two-part episode "The Ditching" of the television series Flipper.
-Appearances since include the 1996 film Executive Decision, the 2004–2010 television series Lost, the 2011 video game Dead Island, and a number of others.

 History

 Oceanic Airlines first appeared in the 1965 two-part episode "The Ditching" of the television series Flipper.
 It later appeared in the 1996 film Executive Decision, and footage of the Oceanic Airlines plane in that film was reused as stock footage for several works.
+Appearances since include the 1996 film Executive Decision, the 2004–2010 television series Lost, the 2011 video game Dead Island, and a number of others.

 Ill-fated

 The fictional airline typically appears in works that feature plane crashes and other aviation disasters, with which a real airline would prefer not to be associated.
-In the 2004–2010 television series Lost, Oceanic Airlines Flight 815 crashes on an island in the Pacific Ocean; before launching the season 4 episode Confirmed Dead a marketing company was launched with the help of the alternate reality game Find 815.
+In the 2004–2010 television series Lost, Oceanic Airlines Flight 815 crashes on an island in the Pacific Ocean.